-The experienced divorce attorneys at Breeden Law Office can help if you are in a sexless marriage.
-Contact us today at (919) 661-4970 or use our online contact form to schedule a consultation for your case.
+The experienced divorce attorneys at Breeden Law Office are here to help you know your options if you are in a sexless marriage.

 A sexless marriage is one where physical intimacy is either rare or nonexistent.
 You might try to talk to your spouse about your needs, but they refuse to discuss the situation.
 In other cases, an incurable medical condition may prevent you from being able to have sexual relations.
 In any case, a sexless marriage can lead to a no-sex divorce.

 While North Carolina is a no-fault divorce state, a sexless marriage can qualify as grounds for other factors.
 You might be able to get alimony or spousal support awarded if your spouse is cheating on you and not having sex with you.

 Similarly, divorce from bed and board, which is not absolute divorce, but like legal separation, may be based on fault grounds like abandonment.
 A sexless marriage may be considered constructive abandonment in some circumstances.